Bestoa/shadowsocks-vertx/README.md

     4. Additional: server_mode, set the running mode, true for the server, false for the client.
     5. Additional: iv_len, set the iv length.

-You could refer to demo config etc/config.json.
+You could refer to etc/config.json.

 Edit /etc/sysctl.conf ,then ```sysctl -p``` .